Bridge Over Troubled Water

 Airplay/Streaming (in millions): 7.0 radio, 97.4 video, 151.25 streaming

 About the Song:

 In the 1958 song “Mary Don’t You Weep” Reverend Claude Jeter wrote the lyric “I’ll be your bridge over deep water if you trust in me.”
 WK Paul Simon used it as the basis for his slightly better known “Bridge Over Troubled Water.”
 “A narrator (who could be God, a parent, a lover, or a friend) pledges to help someone in adversity, to be ‘like a bridge over troubled water.’”
 AMG It became “one of the great statements about modern relationships” CR including Simon’s “relationship with his wife, with his audieince and with music.”
 CR

 Simon originally wrote the song on guitar TB and tried to sing it in falsetto, before deciding Art Garfunkel’s voice was better suited to the song.
 AMG Garfunkel disputed Simon’s contention that it was the best song he’d ever written AMG and thought Simon should sing it.
 As Simon said in 1972, “Many times I think I’m sorry I didn’t do it.”
 RS500 “In the earlier days when things were smoother I never would have thought that, but towards the end when things were strained I did.
 It’s not a very generous thing to think, but I did think that.”
 BR

-The duo disagreed with Clive Davis, then CBS Records president, over releasing the ballad as the album’s lead single, but Davis won out.
-AMG The result was the top pop single of the year.
+The duo disagreed with Clive Davis, then CBS Records president, over releasing the ballad as the album’s lead single.
+Simon said, “I didn’t think it was a hit, because I didn’t thnk they’d play a five-minute song on the radio.”
+CR In the end, Davis won out AMG and the result was the top pop single of the year.
 AMG

 Resources and Related Links: